 Rating Appeals Veteran Attorney Fighting for the Rights and Futures of Veterans Get a Free Consultation

 If you are a Veteran who sustained an injury or illness as a direct result of your military service or had an existing condition that was worsened by your military service, you are entitled to disability benefits through the Department of Veterans Affairs (VA).
-Unfortunately, the process of successfully filing a claim can be frustrating, complex, and time-consuming.
+Unfortunately, the process of successfully filing a disability benefits claim can be frustrating, complex, and time-consuming.
 Many Veterans receive initial denials despite ample evidence of their service-connected conditions.

 When the VA does agree you have a service-connected condition, they will assign a “disability rating” based on their perception of your condition’s severity.
 The higher the disability rating, the more compensation you receive, so it is in your best interest to ensure the VA awards the appropriate rating.
 Sadly, just as the VA routinely denies claims, they have also made a habit of assigning disability ratings far below what the corresponding conditions should necessitate, in effect preventing Veterans from accessing the monetary resources they deserve.

-If you believe you have received an unfair disability rating, do not hesitate to reach out to our seasoned team.
-We are a service-disabled, veteran-owned law firm, and we understand what you are going through.
-Our national Veterans rating appeals lawyer represented himself before the Board of Appeals and won.
 We understand how the VA adjudicates rating appeals can help you present a compelling case.
 Our firm also recognizes that you are probably experiencing a great deal of stress, and we will do everything we can to make this process as smooth and painless as possible.
 Helping Veterans is what we do, and we will handle your case with the compassion and conviction it deserves.

 How Are Disability Ratings Decided?